oakestra/documentation/content/docs/contribute/contribution-guide.md

 Try to write the issues in a clear way so that anyone might be able to fit in and contribute.
 Then keep an eye on the issue's comment section and add the label "help needed" if required.

+## Versioning

+The project version is written in the file `version.txt` Make sure to update this file accordingly.

+N.b.
+The versions are amanged only by this file.
+NEVER CREATE A VERSION TAG MANUALLY.

+## Release images

+An accepted pull-request towards main creates a release TAG corresponding to the version in `version.txt`.
+The release images will be created automatically by the git workflows.

+- If a release tag exist already, will not be replaced.
+You need to increase the version number!
+- If you get an artifact creation error, most likely the release was not yet created on github.
+Please create a new release for the new tag and re-run the failed jobs.

+## Alpha images

+An accepted pull-request towards develop creates an alpha TAG corresponding to the version in `version.txt` with the `alpha-` prefix.
+If the tag exists already, it will be updated.
+The alpha images will be created automatically by the git workflows.

+- If you get an artifact creation error, most likely the release was not yet created on github.
+Please create a new alpha-release for the new tag and re-run the failed jobs.